Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Spin structure stabilizers and the admissible subgroup

 Finally, choose $a_3$ so that the following conditions are satisfied: $i(a_3, a_0) = 1$ and $a_3$ is disjoint from all other curves under consideration, and $a_1 \cup a_3$ bounds a subsurface of genus $1$ containing $b$.
 By homological coherence, $a_3$ is admissible, and by construction, $(a_0, a_1, a_2, a_3)$ forms a $\mathscr D_4$ configuration.
 In the notation of Figure \ref{figure:dnrel}, the boundary component $\Delta_0$ is separating, and the curves $\Delta_1$ and $\Delta_1'$ are both isotopic to $b$.
 By the $D$ relation (Lemma \ref{lemma:dn}),

 By Lemma \ref{step2}, since $\Delta_0$ is separating, it follows that $T_{b}^2 \in \T_\phi$ as required. \end{proof}

-The notion of a ``curve--arc sum'' is a convenient language for building new curves on surfaces from old ones.
-This construction will be used in Lemma \ref{lemma:ctwist} below. \begin{definition}[Curve--arc sum] Let $a$ and $b$ be disjoint oriented simple closed curves, and let $\epsilon$ be an embedded arc connecting the left side of $a$ to that of $b$ so that $\epsilon$ is otherwise disjoint from $a \cup b$.
+Taking connected sums of curves allows us to build new curves from old ones and relate the winding number of the new to that of the old.
+This construction will be used in Lemma \ref{lemma:ctwist} below. \begin{definition}[Connected sums] Let $a$ and $b$ be disjoint oriented simple closed curves, and let $\epsilon$ be an embedded arc connecting the left side of $a$ to that of $b$ so that $\epsilon$ is otherwise disjoint from $a \cup b$.
 A regular neighborhood of $ a \cup \epsilon \cup b$ is then a three--holed sphere; two of the boundary components are isotopic to $a$ and $b$.
-The {\em curve--arc sum} $a+_\epsilon b$ is the simple closed curve in the isotopy class of the third boundary component.
+The {\em connected sum} $a+_\epsilon b$ is the simple closed curve in the isotopy class of the third boundary component.
 See Figure \ref{figure:casum}. \end{definition}

 \begin{lemma} Let $(x_i, y_i)$ and $(x_j,y_j)$ be distinct pairs of symplectic basis vectors, and let $z \in H$ be a primitive vector orthogonal to $\langle x_i,y_i,x_j,y_j\rangle$; if $r$ is even, suppose $q(z) = 1$.
 Then there is an element $f \in \T_\phi \cap \I_g$ satisfying